avelino/awesome-go/README.md

 - [resty](https://github.com/go-resty/resty) - Simple HTTP and REST client for Go inspired by Ruby rest-client.
 - [rq](https://github.com/ddo/rq) - A nicer interface for golang stdlib HTTP client.
 - [sling](https://github.com/dghubble/sling) - Sling is a Go HTTP client library for creating and sending API requests.
+- [tls-client](https://github.com/bogdanfinn/tls-client) - net/http.Client like HTTP Client with options to select specific client TLS Fingerprints to use for requests.

 **[⬆ back to top](#contents)**